 Caring for Yourself

-If you’re trying to maintain your research agenda as a caregiver, you might try out the practical approaches to community-building, thriving, and self-reflection published in this journal article; it also includes complementary ideas for institutional support.
+If you’re trying to maintain your well-being as a caregiver, you might try out the practical approaches to community-building, thriving, and self-reflection published in this journal article; it also includes complementary ideas for institutional support.
+This tool offers a self-assessment to help identify these issues: Caregiver Burnout: Symptoms and How to Avoid Them.
 Or consider these ideas from the Child Mind Institute, including managing stress as a single parent, supporting children with mental health issues, and overall coping.
 This Coronavirus Anxiety Workbook provides an overview of why you might be feeling off, and some exercises for simple reframing or processing.
 For those who care for adults or the elderly, the Mayo clinic offers these tips.